-To add even more variation, in some practices the radiologists may take 16 weeks of vacation, leaving only 36 weeks to complete all the work.
-To make the appropriate calculation of RVUs in this sort of practice, you would need to take the individual practice’s annual RVU number and divide by the number of days per year worked.
+To add even more variation, in some practices, the radiologists may take 16 weeks of vacation, leaving only 36 weeks to complete all the work.
+To make the appropriate calculation of RVUs in this sort of practice, you would need to take the individual practice’s annual RVU number and divide it by the number of days per year worked.
 In actuality, that yearly average total RVU number does not measure the amount of daily work.
 A more appropriate calculation would be the daily RVU number.
-Therefore, a practice with a seemingly ordinary yearly RVU number can have a daily RVU number that is exceedingly high.
+Therefore, a practice with a seemingly ordinary yearly RVU number can have an exceedingly high daily RVU number.

 The RVU Tipping Point

 What happens when a radiologist reaches the daily RVU tipping point beyond which they are comfortable?
 Well, most practicing radiologists have had bad days like this at some point.
 (Hopefully not every day!)
 You cut corners; your mind drifts elsewhere; burnout ensues; eye strain develops.
-Not only is it a bad place for you, but it is also terrible for patient care.
+Not only is it a wrong place for you, but it is also terrible for patient care.
 Let’s try to avoid that situation as much as possible.

 How Much Is Too Much?

 Back to the original question again.
 Too much work can vary widely for any individual.
-But at least, you now have a feel for how to calculate how much is too much.
-So, go forth and ask about the RVU number when you interview for a job, calculate the daily RVU value, and compare with your comfortable RVU numbers.
-That way, you are much more likely to find work that is appropriate for you!
+But at least, you now have a feel for calculating how much is too much.
+So, go forth and ask about the RVU number when you interview for a job, calculate the daily RVU value and compare it with your comfortable RVU numbers.
+That way, you are much more likely to find appropriate work for you!